tatethurston/service-worker-webpack/README.md

 You must serve your application over HTTPS in production environments.
 [Service Workers must be served from the site's origin over HTTPS](https://developers.google.com/web/fundamentals/primers/service-workers).

-Most browsers special case `localhost`, so this is generally not necessary during local development.
+Some browsers special case `localhost`, so this may not be necessary during local development.
 HTTPS is _not_ handled by this library.
+You can use a reverse proxy like [Nginx](https://www.nginx.com/) or [Caddy](https://caddyserver.com/) if you want to setup HTTPS for local development.

-The service worker origin constraint means that the service worker can not control `mysite.com` if it was served from a subdomain such as `mycdn.mysite.com`.
+The service worker origin constraint means that service workers can not control pages on a different subdomain.
+Eg `mysite.com` can not be controlled by a service worker if that was served from a subdomain such as `mycdn.mysite.com`.
+To learn more about how service workers work in general, read [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

+## Motivation

+Workbox is great -- it's well documented and straightforward to customize your service worker. [workbox-webpack-plugin](https://www.npmjs.com/package/workbox-webpack-plugin) makes caching your webpack assets simple, but I found myself reimplementing the same patterns across projects.
+Specifically:

+- Wiring up service worker registration boilerplate
+- Toggling service worker development on/off in development

 ## Contributing 👫